pixelastic/firost/docs/src/glob.md

 ## Notes

-Set `options.context` to define the root folder to use for globs.
+Set `options.cwd` to define the root folder to use for globs.

 Set `options.hiddenFiles` to `false` to not match hidden files.